markkerry/markkerry-hugo/content/posts/learning-c/index.md

 }
 ```

 > Notice the `void` inside the brackets of the main function; `int main(void)`.
 This means that the function returns no value.
-Which means we do not need to put `return 0;` as the end of the program.
+Which means we do not need to put `return 0;` at the end of the program.

 On line three there is a new `#define` pre-processor directive.
 This is a "constant" of NAME with a string type value of "Mark Kerry".
 Constants are similar to variables, only they cannot be changed during the execution of the program.

 Next there are two "global variables" defined before the `main()` function.
 The variable `n` is an `int` data type with a value of `0`.
 And the variable `x` is a `char` data type with a value of `'X'`.

 Inside the `main()` function are some "local variables".
-One if a "long integer" and the other is a "float"
+One is a "long integer" and the other is a "float"

 Moving onto the `char` data type variables.
 There is not a default string variable in C. You have to create a `char` array, which can be done in a few different ways.
-First you can create the `char` variable and set the size of the array if you know the sting you want to include.
+First you can create the `char` variable and set the size of the array if you know the string you want to include.

 ```C
 char name[11] = "Mark Kerry";